nlmenke/repairs/readme.md

 ### For Employees

 * List of repairs
-	* Full list
-	* Currently on-location
-	* User warranty
-	* Expired warranty
+	* 50 per page
 * Date dropped off
 * Date console was repaired
-* Date console was tested (x2)
+* Date console was tested
-* Date customer was called (x3)
+* Date customer was called
+* Date customer called with inquiries
 * Date console was picked up
-* Date warranty expires (automatically set to 30 after pickup)
+* Date warranty expires
+* Game stuck in system? (what game?)
 * Warranty number (our warranty stickers have a number)
+* Tech notes (info about what needs to be done to fix whatever is wrong)
+* Call notes (what was the customer told?)
-* Aditional info (customer can see this if they log into the system; we used it if we couldn't get ahold of them)
+* Aditional info (customer can see this if they log into the system)

 ### For Customers